Convert Switched Outlet To Hot

 Photos of a Converted Outlet

-The easiest thing for a novice to do to convert a switched outlet to hot at all times is just disconnect the wall switch and join the two wires from the switch together with a wire connector.
-You can then install a blank wall plate to cover the unused switch box.
+The easiest thing for a novice to do to convert a switched outlet to hot at all times is to remove the wires from the wall switch.
+Using pliers, twist them together and cover them with a wire connector.
+You can install a blank wall plate to cover the unused switchbox.

-However, if you plan to use the wall switch to control a light fixture or a ceiling fan, continue reading.
+However, continue reading if you will use the wall switch to control a light fixture or ceiling fan.

-Photos below are of a job that I did for a client where I installed two wall switches and a ceiling fan using the existing switch location.
-As part of the task it was necessary to change a switched outlet to hot so that I could supply power to the new fan.
+Photos below are of a job I did for a client, installing two wall switches and a ceiling fan using the existing switch location.
+As part of the task, I needed to convert a switched outlet to hot to supply power to the new fan.

-In the photo at the top of this post you can see that the switch box did not have a neutral conductor in it.
-The white wire on the switch was being used as the LINE (Hot) wire and the black went to the split switched outlet pictured below.
+In the photo at the top of this post, you can see that the switch box did not have a neutral conductor in it.
+The white wire on the switch was used as the LINE (Hot) wire, and the black went to the split switched outlet pictured below.

-According to the National Electrical Code a white wire being used as a hot must be changed to a different color.
-It is not unusual to see the white wire being used as the hot conductor on a switch, but it still must be re-identified with a different color.
+According to the National Electrical Code, a white wire used as a hot must be changed to a different color.
+It is not unusual to see the white wire as the hot conductor on a switch, but it must still be re-identified with a different color.

-The switch conversion job depicted below was done using plastic electrical boxes.
-If you are more interested in converting a one gang metal electrical box to two gang or more, visit this blog post of mine.
+The switch-to-hot conversion job depicted below was done using plastic electrical boxes.
+If you are more interested in converting a one-gang metal electrical box to two-gang or more, visit this blog post of mine.

-I submitted the electrical permit application for the job below a few weeks prior to starting the work.
+I submitted the electrical permit application for the job below a few weeks before starting the work.
 The inspector did not require a rough inspection because it was a small job.
-I only needed an inspection from the town electrical inspector after the work was completed.
+After completing the work, I only needed an inspection from the town electrical inspector.

 CONVERT SWITCHED OUTLET TO HOT

-First thing is to shut off the power at the circuit breaker.
-Test the wires with a volt meter, pigtail light bulb, or a non-contact voltage detector to make sure that they are dead.
-Next disconnect the existing switch and tape the ends of the wire separately.
+The first thing is to shut off the power at the circuit breaker.
+Test the wires with a volt meter, pigtail light bulb, or a non-contact voltage detector to ensure they are dead.
+Next, disconnect the existing switch and tape the ends of the wire separately.
 Do not connect the switch wires together.

 Even with the circuit breaker turned off and the wires checked for no power, you should still treat each wire as if it were hot.
 Tape the bare ends of each wire with electrical tape and wear work gloves when handling them.